yaozhong/dna_feat_explore/ncEmbed_util/README.md

-## DNA nucleotide sequence feature exploration
+# DNA nucleotide sequence feature exploration

-### Background
+## Background
-In this work, we focused on exploring different represenation approaches for nucleotide sequences of a piece of DNA sequence.
+In this work, we focused on exploring different representation approaches for nucleotide sequences of a piece of DNA sequence.
 We first sample sequences from exosome coding region and other non-coding regions.

-[Assumption]: We aim to find sequence representations that can distinguish the coding and noncoding sequences.

-[Represeantions]:
+###[Assumption]:
+The effectiveness of nucleotide sequence representation is evaluated with the classification performance of exosome coding region and random non-coding region.

+###[Representation]:
-* One-hot-coding
+* One-hot encoding
 * k-mer embedding